rh-mobb/tf_rosa_sts_privatelink/README.md

 ## Create the AWS Virtual Private Cloud (VPCs), Pub/Private Subnets and TGW

 This install.sh script provisions 2 VPCs(VPC for ROSA cluster and egress VPC), 3 subnets, a bastion, IGW, NGW and a forward proxy to control cluster's egress traffic.
-Meanawhile, the script configures OKTA account by creating  an application, authorization server, groups, and all nerccesary component for OIDC configuration in OpenShift
+Meanwhile, the script configures OKTA account by creating  an application, authorization server, groups, and all nerccesary component for OIDC configuration in OpenShift